Molwedi/Excel-Project-Dataset/README.md

 Recreated a dynamic Excel dashboard for tracking bike sales.
 Features two line charts, a bar chart, and three slicers for intuitive data exploration.
-Excel skills at play for impactful data visualozation.
+Excel skills at play for impactful data visualization.
 Explore the trends and insights effortlessly

 ## Charts Included
 - Two line charts